 The nature of graduate education is to foster an environment with the student as an active participant in the learning process as leader, researcher, and practitioner.
-As a result, more time is spent on the review of literature of the discipline with much of that reading being completed outside class.
-The activities of the course are more writing intensive, use case analysis, incorporate a reflective portfolio approach to authentic assessment, include an increased expectation of independent learning, and promote a search for outside resources to bring to class to inform discussion.
+Significant time is spent on the review of the literature of the discipline.
+The activities of the course are writing intensive, engage the biblical text more closely and thoroughly than is typical in an undergraduate course, require careful, detailed analysis of diverse and conflicting interpretations, incorporate reflective thought on the part of the student, include an increased expectation of independent research, and necessitate a search for additional resources to bring to class to inform discussion.
+At their discretion students may work in collaborative groups to complete the course goals and objectives, but each student must be prepared to participate personally in seminar discussions and presentations.